Paliouri, Chalkidiki

 Paliouri (Παλιούρι, [paˈʎuri]) is a village and a community in the peninsula of Kassandra, Chalkidiki, Greece.
 It is situated between low mountains near the southeasternmost tip of the peninsula, Cape Paliouri.
 The community includes the small villages Agios Nikolaos and Xyna.
 Paliouri is 2 km from the sea, 5 km east of Agia Paraskevi and 7 km southeast of Pefkochori.

-Near the modern village is placed the ancient city Theramvos, which survived until Roman times as village dependent administratively from the Roman colony of Cassandreia.
+Near the modern village is the site of the ancient city of Theramvos, which survived until Roman times as a village dependent administratively of the Roman colony of Cassandreia.